Hello! My name’s Elly and this is my first guest post for Bonjour Blogger.

 How do you work out what you charge for a sponsored post?
 Do you think this method will be helpful?
 Tweet me @ebsnare – I’d love to hear your thoughts!

-Elly is a fashion blogger and full time copywriter who blogs at Three Word Outfit on style and fashion theory.
+Elly is a fashion blogger and full time copywriter who blogs aton style and fashion theory.